chinyere15/USER-FLOW-ANALYSIS/README.md

 Sign-Up Channel

-Notes: The dataset was cleaned and processed to remove duplicates and blanks, and standardize country names and dates.
+Notes: The dataset was cleaned and processed to remove duplicates and blanks, and to standardize country names and dates.

-Tools & Technologies
+🛠️ Tools & Technologies

 Excel: Data cleaning, summary tables, preliminary analysis